quangsang52sh/Phylogeny_R-studio/README.md

 # Hi everyone!
+This script will help you learn how to build/construct the phylogenetic tree
+# And
-We are here to learn how to build/construct the tree and how to code some simple command line for these things
+how to code some simple command line for building the tree base on the tools which name's R-studio
+# Now let's do it!